An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Appendix

 and use the following direct computation

 \textbf{Step 2.
-Variation on the surface}.
-Within this step, we only consider the case that $\Gamma\subset \mathbb{R}^3$ is a closed two dimensional surface.
+Variation on the boundary}.
+Within this step, we only consider the case that the boundary $\Gamma\subset \mathbb{R}^3$ is a closed two dimensional surface.
 The computations can be done in a similar way when $\Gamma\subset \mathbb{R}^2$ is a closed curve.
 Recalling \cite[Definition 2.9]{KLG}, we introduce the flow map on the surface $\Gamma$